 2x Dining Purchases

-Dining purchases made on the Chase Sapphirie Preferred will earn 2 Ultimate Rewards Points per $1 spent.
-Dining purchases are your typical fast food, fine dining, and restaurant establishments.
-Basically anything that is coded as restaurant will trigger the category.
+Dining purchases made on the Chase Sapphire Preferred will earn you 2 Ultimate Rewards Points per $1 spent.
+This includes:

 You can earn a higher return of 3 Ultimate Rewards Points per $1 spent on dining with the Chase Sapphire Reserve.
 Since holding at least one Ultimate Rewards Points credit card will allow you to convert Chase cash back to points, you'll also want to take a look at the no-annual-fee Chase Freedom Card which features dining as a 5% cash back rotating quarterly from time to time.
 The card also features Chase Pay which can generally be used at most fast food chains as well as other dining establishments.